spatie/7to5/README.md

 ``` bash
 $ composer require spatie/7to5
 ```

+## The conversion process

+Thhis package converts PHP 7 code to equivalent PHP 5 code by:

+- removing scalar type hints
+- removing return type hints
+- removing the strict type declaration
+- replacing the spaceship operator by an equivalent PHP 5 code
+- replacing null coalesce statements by equivalent PHP 5 code
+- converting anonymous classes to regular classes

+Because there are a lot of things that cannot be detected and/or converted properly we do not guarantee that the converted code will work.
+We higly recommend running your automated tests against the converted code to determine if it works.

 ## Using the console command

 This package provides a console command `php7to5` to convert files and directories.